-Elizabeth II, £5 Silver Proof Millennium, 1999
+Elizabeth II, £5 (Millennium) 1999 Silver Proof

 Do you remember the prophets of doom that emerged before the year 2000?
 What about the havoc that the Y2K bug was going to cause?
 It's hard to believe that more than 20 years have passed since then... but just before the turn of the century, and as a forerunner to the Millennium, the Royal Mint issued this Silver Proof £5 in 1999.
 You have three dates on it, two on one side and one on the other.
 On the obverse, you have a portrait of the Queen and the date 1999, the date it was actually issued.
 On the other side, you have a map of the world with Great Britain prominent with the Greenwich Meridian at the top.
 On the one side, you have 1999 and on the other side, you have 2000.
 Each piece is struck in Proof Sterling silver and each coin comes in the Royal Mint capsule as issued.
 It is one of the more interesting of the Royal Mint’s Five Pound series.